Evaluations

 Add Human Ratings

-Finding the Ideal Eval Method
+Finding the Ideal Judge

 Run Evals on your Golden Set